Best Cheap Grow Lights UK — Affordable Options That Actually Work

 Are cheap grow light bulbs worth buying?

 Yes.
-A quality LED bulb can easily handle herbs, chillies or succulents indoors — just keep it 20–30 cm above plants and run it 14 hours/day.
+A quality LED bulb can easily support herbs, chillies, seedlings and houseplants.
+Keep it 20–30 cm above plants and run it 12–16 hours per day.

 Can I grow vegetables with cheap lights?

-Leafy crops like lettuce, spinach and basil — absolutely.
-Fruiting plants (tomatoes, peppers) need more power and space than most budget lights provide.
+Leafy crops such as lettuce, basil and spinach grow very well.
+Fruiting plants like tomatoes and peppers need stronger lights and more space than most budget LEDs provide.

 Which is better, fluorescent or LED?